snakemode/ably-space-game/README.md

 ### How the gameplay works

-When a new game is created, 10 `moves` are selected from the collection of possible moves listed in `gameMoves.js`.
+When a new game is created, 10 `moves` are generated from the interactable "clickable" elements in our UI.
+These elements are marked up with a data tag - `data-clickable` and posted to the server when a game is started.

-Each one of these moves has some hint text (the instruction we show to the user), and a function called `succeedsWhen`.
+Each of these elements has an `ElementMatcher` generated for it by the `gameMoveOptionsCreator` - it adds a little bit of randomness (what values sliders have to be set to, or if a toggle has to be on or off), some hint text (the instruction we show to the user), and a function called `succeedsWhen` which is called to check user input.
+These `ElementMatcher`s are nothing special - just javascript functions - but we have a different one for each `type` of `clickable`.

 When the user clicks on one of our UI elements, the element from the browser, along with any extra parameters provided to the `sendState` method are handed to the `succeedsWhen` function of the game move at the top of this games collection of moves.